-Many WG members felt model 2 are feasible as well.
+- Many WG members felt model 2 are feasible as well.

-However, some WG members raised the question that whether there will be increased inaccuracy due to this model.
-As what will probably happen is that registries will just wash their hands of any validation or verification of the validity of even the scripts of the languages coming in.
-They will accept whatever is given by the registrar and they'll just stick it in.
-And if it makes no sense, if it is Cyrillic combined with Chinese combined with Hindi they'll take it, stick it in the database and then just show it.
+- However, some WG members raised the question that whether there will be increased inaccuracy due to this model.
+As what will probably happen is that registries will not perform any validation or verification of the validity of even the scripts of the languages coming in, and not be responsible for the accuracy of the information.
+They will accept whatever information is given by the registrar and enter that information in the Whois record.
+No verification of accuracy or a single script will be performed, so it is possible that an entry that combines Cyrillic, simplified Chinese, Hindi could be created as valid Whois entry.